faizalrf/documentation/streaming-mariadb-backlup.md

 [shell] systemctl start mariadb
 ```

-The restore is also very fast, took less than 2 minutes for `pigz` to uncompress 15GB of data using 8 parallel threads and write it all to the MariaDB's data directory.
+The restore is also speedy.
+It took less than 2 minutes for `pigz` to uncompress 15GB of data using 16 parallel threads and write it all to the MariaDB's data directory.

 A quick look at the restore steps.

 - **`systemctl stop mariadb`** and **`rm -rf /var/lib/mysql/*`**
-  - Stop the MariaDB server and cleanup it's data directory
+  - Stop the MariaDB server and clean up the data directory
-- **`pigz full_backup.gz -dc -p 8 | mbstream --directory=/var/lib/mysql -x --parallel=8`**
+- **`pigz full_backup.gz -dc -p 16 | mbstream --directory=/var/lib/mysql -x --parallel=16`**
-  - use `pigz` to unzip the comoressed backup using **8 cores** and redirect these streams to `mbstream` using `--parallel=8` threads, this should match with the `pigz` threads
+  - use `pigz` to unzip the compressed backup using **16 cores** and redirect these streams to `mbstream` using `--parallel=16` threads.
+This should match with the `pigz` threads
   - This will unzip the compressed backup directly into the data directory.
-- Execute **`--prepare`** because since backup was taken directly into a compressed zip file, it was never prepared and the data files are in an inconsistent state.
+- Execute **`--prepare`** because since the backup was taken directly into a compressed zip file, it was never prepared, and the data files are in an inconsistent state.
 - **`chown -R mysql:mysql /var/lib/mysql`**
-  - Change ownership of the restored files to `mysql:mysql` remember, this must be done according to the user:group used to run the MariaDB process, by default, however, it should be `mysql:mysql`
+  - Change ownership of the restored files to `mysql:mysql`.
+Remember, this must be according to the user:group used to run the MariaDB process, by default.
+However, it should be `mysql:mysql`
 - **`systemctl start mariadb`**
   - Start MariaDB.

 ### Complete Backup & Restore (Parallel)

-This probably is the most useful usage of streaming parallel backup/restore, it can steramline the process of taking live backup and transferring it to another node, maybe for rebuilding a replica node or just adding a new replica.
-This will be much faster than taking a backup, transferring it to the other node, doing a restore and so on.
+Probably is the most beneficial usage of streaming parallel backup/restore.
+It can streamline the process of taking live backup and transferring it to another node, maybe for rebuilding a replica node or just adding a new replica.
+It will be much faster than taking a backup, transferring it to the other node, doing a restore, and so on.

-This stream of redirects from one node to another leads to the following
+This stream of redirects from one node to another leads to the following.

 MariaDB Backup -> `pigz` in parallel -> `ssh` to a new node -> uncompress in parallel -> restore using `mbstream`